Jenkins-Serrin type results for the Jang equation: Extensions of the classical Jenkins--Serrin theory

-Here, $\kappa_g$ is half the scalar curvature of $(M, g)$ and $\bar D$ is the (tangential) gradient of $\psi$. \end{enumerate} The properties listed here extend classical results about limits of monotone sequences in the Jenkins--Serrin--Spruck theory, cf. \cite{Jenkins-Serrin:1966, Jenkins-Serrin:1968, Spruck:1972, Hauswirth-Rosenberg-Spruck:2009, Pinheiro:2009}.
-For limits of general (i.e. not necessarily monotone) sequences, some of these properties can be inferred directly from the results of L. Mazet \cite{Mazet:2007}.
-The ideas in \cite{Mazet:2007} have been employed to prove Jenkins-Serrin-Spruck type results for minimal graphs supported on domains in Riemannian surfaces in \cite{Mazet-Rodriguez-Rosenberg:2011} and for constant mean curvature graphs in \cite{Folha-Melo:2011}.

-The above properties are also variations of classical results on generalized solutions of the minimal surface equation \cite{Massari-Miranda:1984} or the geometric theory of Jang equation \cite{Schoen-Yau:1981-pmt2}.
-Below, we supply a few comments on the proofs of these properties to assist the reader.
-The proofs extend to domains of dimension $n \leq 7$. \\
+The above properties are also variations of classical results on generalized solutions of the minimal surface equation \cite{Giusti:1978, Massari-Miranda:1984} or the geometric theory of Jang equation \cite{Schoen-Yau:1981-pmt2}.
+We provide a few details below to assist the reader. \\